3-minute read that outlines why an agency would either staff up or outsource for DX.

 Outsourcing brings a lot of ability.
 And agencies can get it without a major up-front, fixed cost.

-- Scalability: Resources can be adjusted as client demands dictate, while agency simultaneously becomes educated on best practices and web-dev processes through an expert partner.
+- Scalability: Resources can be adjusted as client demands dictate, gaps in staffing can be supplemented and in the mean time the agency simultaneously becomes educated on best practices and web-dev processes through an expert.
+Then if the agency decides to bring more of that work in-house some day, it’s learning all about it before diving in.

-- Capability: For a website upgrade, for example, outsourcing can enable AI, VR, Voice, Video, Geo, Chat, 3D, and other DX goodies.
+- Capability: For a website upgrade, for example, outsourcing can bring a wide variety of advanced capabilities.
+Made available through a range of talent that otherwise one might only find in a full-blown dev-ops operation.
+Capabilities to enable: AI, VR, Voice, Video, Geo, Chat, 3D and other DX goodies.

-- And don’t forget Doability: A hybrid model of outsourcing is a combination of personnel that is home-based as well as offshore, which overcomes cultural and language.
+- And don’t forget Doability: A hybrid model of outsourcing is a combination of personnel that is home-based as well as offshore, which overcomes cultural and language barriers.
 It’s very doable—practical and hassle-free.

 Outsourcing is not to be confused with simply sourcing it out.
-Outsourcing is about getting more “able”… something agencies pursue when they want a partner in digital transformation.
+Outsourcing is about getting more “able” (see above)… something agencies pursue when they want a partner in digital transformation.

 A partner that saves time and money, speaks the language of DX, and provides expertise and resources for the specific needs of specific clients.